 There are many pre-trial diversion programs available in California.
 One of these programs is covered under Penal Code 1001.36.
 PC 1001.36 deals with California’s mental health diversion.
 Individuals can apply for this diversion after they are charged with a crime in some cases.

-The court may grant a mental health diversion if they believe an individual’s mental condition caused them to carry out a criminal act.
-Find out more about this diversion program with the Simmrin Law Group by calling (310) 997-4688.
+The court may grant a mental health diversion if they believe an individual’s mental condition caused them to commit a criminal act.
+Call our office to learn more about this diversion program with the Simmrin Law Group.

 Mental Health Diversion in California

 Sometimes, individuals end up committing a criminal act due to the influence of a mental illness.
-In this situation, it is often more useful to get treatment for the illness than to spend time in jail.
-Therefore, California offers a mental health diversion program.
+In this situation, getting treatment for the illness is often more helpful than spending time in jail.
+Therefore, California offers a mental health diversion program under California PC 1001.36.

-Individuals accepted into the program do not have to face a criminal trial right away.
-Instead, their trial is “put off” until the program is completed.
-Individuals who successfully complete the program have their charges dismissed.
+Individuals accepted into the program do not have to face a criminal trial immediately.
+Instead, their trial is put off until the program is completed.
+Individuals who complete the program have their charges dismissed.
 The court also seals the records of the individual’s arrest.

-However, individuals who do not complete the program can end up facing their initial criminal charges.
+However, individuals who do not complete the program can face their initial criminal charges.
 They can even be convicted of the initial crime.

 For a free legal consultation with a lawyer serving California, call (310) 896-2723